Guider Price Reaches $0.0000 on Major Exchanges (GDR)

-Guider (CURRENCY:GDR) traded 0.3% higher against the U.S. dollar during the 24-hour period ending at 14:00 PM ET on December 19th.
-In the last seven days, Guider has traded 36% lower against the U.S. dollar.
-Guider has a total market capitalization of $7,191.14 and approximately $37.00 worth of Guider was traded on exchanges in the last day.
-One Guider coin can currently be bought for $0.0000 or 0.00000000 BTC on major exchanges.
+Guider (CURRENCY:GDR) traded 1.5% lower against the US dollar during the 24-hour period ending at 0:00 AM E.T. on December 22nd.
+During the last seven days, Guider has traded up 13.3% against the US dollar.
+Guider has a total market capitalization of $8,383.57 and $21.00 worth of Guider was traded on exchanges in the last day.
+One Guider coin can now be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.